5 of the Best 55 Plus Communities in Florida

 • Is it near enough to an airport for convenience, or too close with excessive noise?

 Let’s say you move into a retirement community because, obviously, you want the activities.
-But then all of a sudden your health starts failing, and you need to move back in with family, or you need to move into assisted living.
-Is there first right of refusal — can you rent [the property out]?
+But then, all of a sudden, your health starts failing, and you need to move back in with [your] family, or you need to move into assisted living.
+Is there a right of [first] refusal — can you rent [the property out]?

 • Brenda Bianchi